 (pan width and seam height), geometry, metal thickness, and other characteristics of installation indicated.
 Fabricate sheet metal wall and accessories at the shop to greatest extent possible.

-Zinc material temperatures must be min 50 F prior to bending.

 2. Fabricate sheet metal wall panels to allow for expansion in running work sufficient to prevent leakage, damage, and deterioration of the Work.

 .